Vector Embeddings

 SET issue_vec = SNOWFLAKE.CORTEX.EMBED_TEXT_768('snowflake-arctic-embed-m', issue_text);

-To perform a search, create an embedding of the search term or target document, then use a vector similarity function to locate documents with similar embeddings.
+To perform a search, create an embedding of the search term or target document, and then use a vector similarity function to locate documents with similar embeddings.
 Use ORDER BY and LIMIT clauses to select the top k matching documents, and optionally use a WHERE condition to specify a minimum similarity.

 Generally, the call to the vector similarity function should appear in the SELECT clause, not in the WHERE clause.
 This way, the function is called only for the rows specified by the WHERE clause, which may restrict the query based on some other criteria, instead of operating over all rows in the table.
 To test a similarity value in the WHERE clause, define a column alias for the VECTOR_COSINE_SIMILARITY call in the SELECT clause, and use that alias in a condition in the WHERE clause.